FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/managing_tool/create_videos/create-videos.rst

 with duplicate frames (it takes longer to train your model).
 There are multiple web-based tools that will allow you to change the frame rate by removing frames from the video free online.
-For tips and best practices for creating the best poses, see Section 7 Optimizing Videos for increased TensorFlow Model Performance.
+For tips and best practices for creating the best poses go :ref:`here <ftc_ml/optimize_videos/optimize-videos:optimizing videos for increased tensorflow model performance>`.